Housing for older people

 - Communal gardens, which we ensure are maintained to a high standard so that you can enjoy them to the full

-- Mobility scooter storage, which you may be able to rent a space for, at a small charge.
-Please check with us for further details.
+- Mobility scooter storage is available at a small charge.
+Please check with us for further details and availability.
 For safety, scooters can’t be stored in communal areas or within individual properties.

 Each scheme has:

 - A designated member of staff who visits at set times during the week.
 They are able to help with making sure you receive the support you need